 Be aware when an app asks for permissions during the uploading process.
 Now we know this one is getting harder to avoid with every app wanting to connect to social platforms or asking for access to your phone’s hard drive.
 If you follow the key points above you should be safe but there are no guarantees.

-Now these next points are not only good to remember when browsing from your laptop but from your phone as well.
-It might be a good idea to go over a few of these principles with employees to make sure the phones they are using for work, don’t expose your company to hackers.
+These next points are good to remember when browsing from your laptop or your phone.
+It might be a good idea to go over a few of these principles with employees to make sure the phones they are using for work don’t expose your company to hackers.

-- SMS or VM Phishing – if you get a questionable texted or voice mail, call the company back directly and verify with them before handing over important information.
+- SMS or VM Phishing: If you get a questionable text message or voice mail, call the company back directly and verify with them before handing over important information.

-- Password Guard – if your smart phone is stolen or lost it can be easy for someone to get access to of social media log ins or even bank information.
+- Password Guard: If your smart phone is stolen or lost, it’s easy for someone to get access to your social media logins or even bank information.
 Keep your phone password protected.

-- VPN Entree – If you are using your smart phone to access a corporate network, use SSL VPN to connection to secure the session.
+- VPN Entree: If you’re using your smart phone to access a corporate network, use SSL VPN to connectito secure the session.
 This keeps the corporate information safe from prying eyes.

-- Wi-Fi Hotspot Security – Do not connect to any password protected site like social media, banking or PayPal websites while using an unsecured or free Wi-Fi Hotspot!
-Doing this is just asking for your personal information to be stolen.
+- Wi-Fi Hotspot Security: Never connect to any password-protected sites such as social media, banks, or PayPals while using an unsecured or free Wi-Fi hotspot.
+Doing so is just asking for your personal information to be stolen.

-- Update – It seems simple but update your apps and keep your software up to date.
+- Update: It seems simple, but update your apps and keep your software current.

 Now that you know how to better protect your personal information on your smart phone, pass it on.
-Share this with your employees and other business friends to make sure they are also protected against cellular cyber theft.
+Share this with your employees and colleagues to make sure they are also protected against cellular cyber theft.